 Here are my five tried-and-true tips and tricks for discovering the hidden secrets of food:

 Start with the basics: the dishes themselves.
-One of my favorite places to start is Wikipedia, specifically their page on national dishes.
+One of my favorite places to start is Wikipedia, specifically its page on national dishes.
 Jumping from that landing page through to the ingredients named in it, or a historical footnote that fascinates you, means that you can take a journey though the anthropology of a country’s food before you even set off.
-For example, many travelers do not realize that ketchup’s origins lies thousands of miles away from America, in Fujian, China.
+For example, many travelers do not realize that ketchup’s origins lie thousands of miles away from America, in Fujian, China.
 By learning about that history before you set off to a trip to China, you are afforded a whole other lens through which you can view your adventures.
 A delicious lens at that!